dsifford/CSC_6500/homework/homework_02/homework_02.md

 ## Problem 1 (25pts)

+### Part 1.

-1. Draw an automaton which will accept all integers as powers of 4, represented in binary form (this problem was done in the class).
+Draw an automaton which will accept all integers as powers of 4, represented in binary form (this problem was done in the class).

+![dfa]

+\pagebreak

+### Part 2.

-1. Now write a code in a high-level language (C++, C\# or Java or ??) for the automaton.
+Now write a code in a high-level language (C++, C\# or Java or ??) for the automaton.
 Create an input file with the following integers, represented in the binary form as separate lines:

-### Integers List
+#### Integers List

 -   4<sup>3</sup>
 -   4<sup>6</sup>